 8. Enlist help with the cooking

 Who says you have to do all the cooking?
 “Just because the Pilgrims invited the Indians for the first harvest feast didn’t mean the Indians came empty-handed,” Morgan says.
-She suggests making a menu and then calling up guests to assign them a dish.
-Be sure to specify if they plan to bring it in a table-ready service piece or if they’re showing up with their tomato tart in Tupperware, so you’ll know whether to be prepared with a serving dish and utensils for their contribution.
+Make it a potluck Thanksgiving.
+Put together a menu and then call up guests to assign them a dish.
+Be sure to specify if they plan to bring it in a table-ready service piece or if they’re showing up with their sweet potato tart in Tupperware, so you’ll know whether to be prepared with a serving dish and utensils for their contribution.
 Don’t forget to get kids to help — that’s me in the photo left, at age five, helping to stuff a turkey.